Massachusetts Emergency Medical Training

 Emergency medical technician (EMT) and paramedic training programs in Massachusetts typically award students with certificates or associate's degrees and offer preparation for certification exams.
 Find out about two schools' offerings, including length of programs, curricula and prerequisites.
 The table in this article details additional information about these schools.

-- Northeastern University is located in Boston.
-This school offers emergency medical technician basic or paramedic technology certificates, in addition to an associate's degree in paramedic technology.
+- Bunker Hill Community College is located in Boston.
+This school offers emergency medical technician and paramedic studies certificates in addition to an associate's degree in paramedic studies.

 Comparison of Schools